-At the beginning of your wonderful pain of labor, a cervical exam is going to be a little more uncomfortable than they are when the labor progresses.
+At the beginning of your labor, a cervical exam is going to be a little more uncomfortable than they are when the labor progresses.

 That’s because the practitioner will need to reach high up in the vagina to determine where the cervix is.

 In the latent phase, the baby’s head hasn’t yet gotten down into the pelvis.